metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 	  If none of the boxes are filled, then all genres found will be included.

-      If one box is filled (e.g. "classical main genres") and there is a matching genre found, then remaining genres will only be included if they match genres in that box or the related sub-genre box.
+      If only one main genre box is filled (e.g. "classical main genres") and there is a matching genre found, then remaining genres will only be included if they match genres in that box or the related sub-genre box.
 So in this case if "classical sub-genres" is filled and "general sub-genres" is not, then only matching genres will be included.

       If both "classical" and "general" main genre boxes are filled, then only genres matching those boxes or "classical sub-genres" will be included.

       You may also enter a genre name to be used if no matching main genre is found (otherwise the tag will be blank).

      * **"Classical" genre**
-     Normally (i.e. the default) a work will only be deemed to be 'classical' if it is inferred from the MusicBrainz style (see "source of genres") or if a candidate genre matches a "Classical" genre or sub-genre list.
+     Normally (i.e. by default) a work will only be deemed to be 'classical' if it is inferred from the MusicBrainz style (see "source of genres") or if a candidate genre matches a "Classical" genre or sub-genre list.
 However, you may select that all tracks are 'classical' regardless.
 There is also an option to exclude the word "Classical" from any genre tag, but still treat the work as classical.
 If a work is deemed to be classical, a tag may be written with a specified value as set out in the last two boxes of this section.
 For example, to be consistent with SonKong/Jaikoz, you could set "is\_classical" to "1".

 3. "Instruments and keys".
     * **Instruments**